-(1) 20 % = 5 one-page essays.
+(1) 20 % = 4 one-page essays.
 The essay must be typed and turned in before the end of roll call.
 Late work is penalized at 5%; however, work cannot be turned in more than 7 days after the due date (7 days/3 class periods later).
 Homework is not late if a medical or emergency document (including phone number & letterhead) is stapled to the work submitted.
 Your essays must be typed with accents.
-Your paper must be typed, .12 font, double-spaced with 1-inch margins on all sides and two pages in length (600 word minimum).
+Your paper must be typed, .12 font, double-spaced with 1-inch margins on all sides and two pages in length (200-word minimum/250-word maximum).
 Times new roman required.

-(2) 15 % = a weekly quiz.
+- (2) 15 % = Regular quizzes.
 No make up quizzes.
 Most of these are pop-quizzes!
-Quizzes can only be made up when an appropriate note is presented.
+Quizzes can only be made up when an appropriate note is presented. - (3) 10 % = 2 class presentations.
+The first presentation focuses on Tifi, the second focuses on your own 150-word poem.
+Late presentations are penalized 5% except if a medical or emergency excuse including phone number is submitted.